kongmunist/mywebsite/pages/projects/chargerless.md

 {{ add_pic("chargerless/stabby.jpg", "Programming on test boards") }}

-We're making strong progress thanks to our early angel investors.
+We're making strong progress thanks to our early angel investors — technical derisking is finished, and integration is well underway.
 At our current rate of development, we plan to ship out 100 beta devices to paid users by November 2025 for tuning and testing (list is ~80% full, please DM me if you'd like to join the list!).
 The next time you'll be able to get one will be the first public batch around next year.

 Keep up on our [twitter page](http://twitter.com/chargerlessxyz) or by joining our newsletter!